Migrant caravan halted on Mexico-Guatemala border, pressure to turn back mounts

-TECUN UMAN, Guatemala (Reuters) - Hundreds of people in a caravan of migrants that crossed from Honduras into Guatemala tried unsuccessfully to breach the Mexican border on Friday, as local governments began making preparations to disperse the convoy.
+TECUN UMAN, Guatemala (Reuters) - Hundreds of people in a caravan of migrants that crossed from Honduras into Guatemala staged a dramatic bid to breach the Mexican border on Friday, as local governments began preparing to disperse the convoy under pressure from Washington.

+Migrants poured through Guatemalan border posts in the town of Tecun Uman and onto a bridge leading to Mexico, only to be halted by dozens of Mexican police in riot gear.
+Mexico’s president sharply rebuked the migrants for the border surge.

 U.S. President Donald Trump has warned the Central American caravan must be stopped before it reaches the United States, and Honduras and Guatemala said late on Friday they were mobilizing to assist the return of Honduran migrants to their homeland.

-Earlier, hundreds of Central Americans in the caravan of thousands poured through Guatemalan border posts in the town of Tecun Uman and onto a bridge leading to Mexico, only to be halted by dozens of Mexican police in riot gear.

-Some migrants violently shook fences at the border.
-A handful jumped into the Suchiate River below to swim for rafts.
-Others turned back toward Guatemala from the border of Mexico, whose government vowed to help tackle the caravan.
+Some migrants violently shook fences at the border and police said a few officers were injured in clashes.
+A handful of migrants jumped into the Suchiate River below to swim for rafts.
+Others turned back toward Guatemala.

 Carrying backpacks and small children, many bedraggled migrants simply sat down on the bridge.
 Some said that they had been teargassed.
 As the afternoon drew on, a tropical storm, Vicente, formed nearby off the Pacific coast.